Guide

 1. To recognise consistent hard work and achievement

-A one-off achievement might not be enough to merit a raise in itself, but consistently high performance deserves a reward.
+A one-off achievement might not be enough to merit a raise in itself, but consistently high performance deserves a reward; in fact, merit pay is the most common form of performance-related pay for professional and technical employees.

 2. For a positive impact on your workplace